-Market position in the Belgian market of the Group's network in Belgium, as at 31 December 2019
+Market position in the Belgian market of the Group's network in Belgium, as at 31 December 2020

-518 bank branches
+476 bank branches

-355 insurance agencies
+336 insurance agencies

-Estimated market share of 20% for traditional banking products, 30% for investment funds, 13% for life insurance and 9% for non-life insurance
+Estimated market share of 19% for traditional banking products, 28% for investment funds, 13% for life

+insurance and 9% for non-life insurance

-Approx. 3.5 million customers
+Approx. 3.7 million customers

+Market shares and customer numbers: based on own estimates and latest available data.
+Share for traditional bank products: avera

+Market shares and customer numbers: based on own estimates and latest available data.
+Share for traditional bank products: average estimated market share for loans and deposits.
+Market share for life insurance: based on reserves.

-The Group has a network of 518 bank branches and 355 insurance agencies in Belgium: KBC Bank and KBC Insurance NV branches in Flanders, CBC Banque SA and CBC Assurances SA branches in Wallonia and KBC Brussels branches in the Brussels area.
+The Group has a network of 476 bank branches and 336 insurance agencies in Belgium: KBC Bank and KBC Insurance NV branches in Flanders, CBC Banque SA and CBC Assurances SA branches in Wallonia and KBC Brussels branches in the Brussels area.
 The branches focus on providing clients with a broad area of credit (including mortgage loans), deposit, investment fund and other asset management products, insurance products (in cooperation with the Issuer's subsidiary, KBC Insurance NV) and other specialised financial banking products and services.
 KBC Bank's bricks-and-mortar networks in Belgium are supplemented by electronic channels, such as ATMs, telephones and the Internet (including a mobile banking app).
-The Group serves, based on its own estimates, approximately 3.5 million clients in Belgium.
+The Group serves, based on its own estimates, approximately 3.7 million clients in Belgium.

 The Group considers itself to be an integrated bank-insurer.
 Certain shared and support services are organised at Group level, serving the entire Group, and not just the bank or insurance businesses separately.
 It is the Group's aim to continue to actively encourage the cross-selling of bank and insurance products.
-The success of the Group's integrated bank-insurance model is in part due to the cooperation that exists between the bank branches and the insurance agents of KBC Insurance NV and CBC Assurance, whereby the branches sell standard insurance products to retail customers and refer their customers to the insurance agents for non-standard products.
+The success of the Group's integrated bank-insurance model is in part due to the cooperation that exists between the bank branches and the insurance agents of KBC Insurance NV and CBC Assurances, whereby the branches sell standard insurance products to retail customers and refer their customers to the insurance agents for non-standard products.
 Claims-handling is the responsibility of the insurance agents, the call centre and the head office departments at KBC Insurance NV.

-At the end of 2019, the Group had, based on its own estimates (see table above), a 20% share of traditional banking activities in Belgium (the average of the share of the lending market and the deposit market).
-Over the past few years, KBC Group has built up a strong position in investment funds too, with an estimated market share of approximately 30%.
+At the end of 2020, the Group had, based on its own estimates (see table above), a 19% share of traditional banking activities in Belgium (the average of the share of the lending market and the deposit market).
+Over the past few years, KBC Group has built up a strong position in investment funds too, with an estimated market share of approximately 28%.